Tap the text to show or hide reading controls.

 — Sssssh!

-The whitish energy coiled around his right hand.
+The whitish energy coiled around his right hand, then jabbed rapidly here and there across the Draconian corpse.

 Park Haneul watched from a little distance.

-Yujin reached out and snatched a fistful of the mist-like spirit-body.
+Yujin reached out and seized a fistful of the mist-like spirit-body.

 “This’ll sting a bit.”